Why Mendeley + Thetapad?

 pages = {100--125},

-}Mendeley maintains this automatically as you add references.
+}Mendeley maintains this file automatically as you add references.

 Optimizing the Workflow